taed2-2425q1-gced-upc/TAED2_Mates/docs/Dataset_card.md

 ### Personal and Sensitive Information

+The dataset contains, indeed, identitiy categories.
+This information comes from labelling the different images.

+However, we cannot state if this identification falls under the concept of sensitive information.

 ## Considerations for Using the Data

 ### Social Impact of Dataset

+- **Animal Welfare and Breed Identification**: This dataset can help in accurately identifying dog breeds, which could assist shelters, vets, and animal control in quickly recognizing lost or stray dogs.
+Breed identification is also valuable for ensuring breed-specific health care and dietary recommendations.

+- **Pet Adoption and Misinformation**: By improving breed identification, it can support more accurate categorization of dogs for adoption, avoiding cases where a breed is misidentified, which can affect adoption chances.

+- **Commercial and Entertainment Uses**: The dataset can also be used in commercial applications like breed detection for pet-related services or in AR apps for dog enthusiasts.

+- **Potential Negative Effects**: If misused, it could reinforce breed stereotypes or be used in ways that unintentionally promote breed-specific biases.
+For instance, if an image misclassification leads to incorrect information on a dog’s behavior or temperament, it could negatively impact perceptions of certain breeds.

 ### Discussion of Biases

+If the dataset is unbalanced, the model might perform better on frequently represented breeds, leading to biased results.
+Related with that and geographically speaking, it may favor dog breeds that are more common in certain regions.
+For example, breeds like Akita (breed from Japan) are not represented in the dataset as they are not found easily around the globe.

+More technically, lighting, image quality, and background variations can introduce biases, as certain breeds may be photographed under different conditions (e.g., show dogs vs. everyday pets).

+Lastly, if images were labeled by humans, personal biases could have influenced breed labels, particularly for mixed-breed dogs or dogs that don’t fit typical breed standards.

 ### Other Known Limitations

+Many dogs are mixed-breed, which may not be accurately represented in a dataset focused on purebred classifications.
+This can lead to poor performance on mixed breeds or overconfidence in assigning a breed.
+Moreover, there can be significant variability within a single breed due to genetic and physical diversity, as well as differences due to signs of aging, health conditions or grooming.

 ## Additional Information